 The Company continues to implement flaring, venting and solution gas conservation programs, which influence and direct its future plans for new projects and facilities.
-In 2021, the Company completed 250 solution gas conservation projects in its primary heavy crude oil operations, resulting in a reduction of approximately 1.4 million tonnes/year of CO_2e .
-Over the past five years, the Company has spent over \$28.7 million in its primary heavy crude oil and in situ oil sands operations to conserve the equivalent of over 11.4 million tonnes of CO_2e .
+In 2022, the Company completed 244 solution gas conservation projects in its primary heavy crude oil operations, resulting in a reduction of approximately 0.99 million tonnes/year of CO2e.
+From 2018 to 2022, the Company spent over \$27.6 million in its primary heavy crude oil and in situ oil sands operations to conserve the equivalent of over 10.4 million tonnes of CO2e.
 The Company also monitors compressor fleet performance as part of its compressor optimization initiative to improve fuel gas efficiency, and has ongoing methane reduction programs for pneumatic devices.
-Since 2018, the Company has completed over 6,400 pneumatic retrofits and removals resulting in a cumulative CO_2e reduction from its operations of approximately 640,000 tonnes/year, of which approximately 1,400 retrofits/removals equivalent to 140,000 tonnes/year CO_2e were completed in 2021.
-Oil Sands Mining has incorporated advancements in technology to further reduce GHG emissions through maximizing heat integration, the use of cogeneration to meet steam and electricity demands and the design of the hydrogen production facility that enables CO_2 capture of up to 400,000 tonnes/year for injection of CO_2 in oil sands tailings, and the recovery of hydrocarbon liquids from refinery fuel gas.
-Additionally, at the Company's non-operated Quest Carbon Capture and Storage Facility, approximately 1.1 million tonnes of CO_2 has been captured and permanently sequestered in geological storage.
-Since 2015, approximately 6 million tonnes of CO_2 has been captured and safely stored at Quest.
+Since 2018, the Company has completed over 8,000 pneumatic retrofits and removals resulting in a cumulative CO2e reduction from its operations of approximately 815,000 tonnes/year, of which approximately 1,250 retrofits/removals equivalent to 122,000 tonnes/year CO2e were completed in 2022.
+Oil Sands Mining has incorporated advancements in technology to further reduce GHG emissions through maximizing heat integration, the use of cogeneration to meet steam and electricity demands and the design of the hydrogen production facility that enables CO2 capture of up to 400,000 tonnes/year for injection of CO2 in oil sands tailings, and the recovery of hydrocarbon liquids from refinery fuel gas.
+Additionally, at the Company's non-operated Quest Carbon Capture and Storage Facility, approximately 1 million tonnes/year of CO2 is captured and permanently sequestered in geological storage.
+Since 2015, approximately 7 million tonnes of CO2 has been captured and safely stored at Quest.

 The Company has water programs to improve the efficiency of use and recycle rates as well as reduce fresh water use, including new targets related to fresh river water use intensity in its oil sands mining operations and fresh water use intensity in its thermal in situ operations, both of which were announced in 2021.
-The Company has also established operating standards in the following areas: exercising care with respect to all waste produced through effective waste management plans and using water-based, environmentally-friendly drilling muds whenever possible.
-The Company has also adopted the Hydraulic Fracturing Operating Practices that were developed by CAPP.
+As part of its drilling practices, the Company has also adopted the Hydraulic Fracturing Operating Practices that were developed by CAPP in support of a responsible approach to hydraulic fracturing and water management.

-The Company has effective programs for well abandonment and decommissioning that allows for the progressive reclamation of large contiguous areas of land to return sites to their former state and provides the foundation for the enhancement of biodiversity and functional wildlife habitats.
-The Company continued its environmental liability reduction program with the abandonment of 3,079 inactive wells, and has initiated reclamation at many of these sites with the eventual goal of reclamation certification.
-In 2021, the Company received 889 reclamation certificates representing 1,644 hectares of land.
+The Company has effective programs for well abandonment and decommissioning that allows for the progressive reclamation of large contiguous areas of land and provides the foundation for the enhancement of biodiversity and functional wildlife habitats.
+The Company continued its environmental liability reduction program in 2022 with the abandonment of 3,121 inactive wells, and has initiated reclamation at many of these sites with the eventual goal of reclamation certification.
+In 2022, the Company received 765 reclamation certificates representing 1,787 hectares of land.
+From 2018 to 2022, the Company abandoned 11,133 inactive wells and received 4,118 reclamation certificates representing 9,039 hectares of reclaimed land.
 Further, decommissioning of inactive facilities and cleanup of active facilities was conducted to address environmental liabilities at operating sites.
 Additionally, the Company has comprehensive programs in place for: tailings management in its oil sands mining operations to minimize fine tailings and promote reclamation; monitoring programs to assess changes to biodiversity, wildlife and fisheries in order to manage construction and operational effects and to assess reclamation success; participation and support for the Oil Sands Monitoring Program of regionally important resources; groundwater monitoring for all thermal in situ and mine operations; an active spill prevention and management program; and an internal environmental management system for conformance audit and inspection programs of operating facilities.